Compassion comes from a Latin word that means “co-suffering.”

 For those who are wondering how to start, here are some simple hacks on how to show more compassion at work:

 All positive feelings should start with yourself.
 Unless you can show love and kindness to you as a person, you cannot prove it to anyone else.
-Start with regular activities such as giving a few compliments to yourself, forgiving yourself for any past mistakes, or focusing on your strengths and capabilities more than your shortcomings.
+Start with regular activities such as giving a few compliments to yourself, forgiving yourself for any past mistakes, and focusing on your strengths and capabilities more than your shortcomings.

 The key to being compassionate work is a sound communication pattern.
-Whether it is a team member, a supervisor, or a client, communicate openly and express yourself clearly to others.
+Whether it is with a team member, supervisor, or client, communicate openly and express yourself clearly to others.
 At the same time, lend your ears to anyone who wants to confide in you and listen with patience and neutrality at all times.

-Only if it is appropriate to do so, you can rely on expressing your compassion by establishing a gentle physical contact with the sufferer.
-A gentle pat on the back, eye-contact, or holding the hands while listening to shared sorrows are powerful NVCs (nonverbal cues) that express compassion and empathy.
+If it is appropriate to do so, express your compassion by establishing gentle physical contact with the other person.
+A gentle pat on the back, eye contact, or holding hands while listening to shared sorrows are powerful nonverbal cues that express compassion and empathy.

 Compassion gets reflected by verbal encouragement and motivation.
 You can practice compassion at the workplace by continuously supporting and cheering others for their hard work and achievements.
 You may never know when your words will start reinforcing them positively and bring about favorable changes, but keep on encouraging them.

 Whether it is by providing personal support, exchanging feedbacks, or expressing your opinions, if you are a compassionate worker, be prepared to take the first move.
-Compassionate leaders and workers set an example to the entire work fraternity by their sense of responsibility and openness to others.
+Compassionate leaders and workers set an example for the entire workplace with their sense of responsibility and openness to others.

 Be aware of the emotions and thoughts of others.
-How your words might affect your colleagues, subordinates or your clients should be your prime concern.
-You can work on building general awareness by careful observation at the workplace, organizing meetings and feedback sessions at regular intervals, or one on one conversations that can help in gauging the mental state and level of engagement in the person.
+How your words might affect your colleagues, subordinates or clients should be your prime concern.
+You can work on building general awareness by careful observation at the workplace, organizing meetings and feedback sessions at regular intervals, or one-on-one conversations that can help gauge the mental state and level of engagement in the person.

 What Is Compassionate Leadership?
 (Incl.
 Definition)